Hear from the candidates: NC District Court Judge District 24 Seat 1

-Of the eight races on the 2022 Republican ballot for Watauga County, one of them is for a seat as North Carolina NC District Court Judge District 24 Seat 1, representing Avery, Watauga, Mitchell, Yancey and Madison counties.
+Of the eight races on the 2022 Republican ballot for Watauga County, one of them is for a seat as North Carolina 24th District Court Judge, representing Avery, Watauga, Mitchell, Yancey and Madison counties.
 Vying for the seat are Republicans Tom McMurray and Matt Rupp.

 Rupp: I’ve been an attorney for over two decades.
 I spent the majority of that time as a prosecutor, primarily in Watauga and Avery counties.
 I sought justice for victims and their families of truly heinous crimes, including murder and child sex offenses.
 After prosecuting thousands of criminals, I know that this community needs judges who will grant mercy when earned and deliver justice when deserved.
 Prior to serving as a prosecutor, I worked in Washington, D.C.
 Initially, I worked for Senator Jesse Helms, a conservative icon from North Carolina.
 I then served as counsel to two congressional committees, as well as a Presidential appointee of George W. Bush.
 Senator Helms impressed upon me two core beliefs: serve your constituents and follow your principles.
 I will serve my constituents as an approachable, knowledgeable, and fair judge.
 I will follow my principles by upholding the Constitution and defending traditional mountain values.